SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/index.md

 You can create a selection that contains

 * a list of all your own sales with the status **Lost** or **Sold**
-* all sales for the entire sales department in the current quarter
+* all sales for the sales department in the current quarter

 ### Project